Struggling to engage your employees? We know how you feel!

 They are also firmly committed to their organisation's mission, and they're going to arrive every day with the intention to make sure it gets done.

-Taking the occasional day off can be a sign that employees are engaged.
+In fact, taking the occasional day off can be a sign that employees are engaged.
 They feel secure in their role, and they're confident one missed day won't affect their workload.

-How To Improve Employee Engagement in The Workplace
+10 Powerful Steps To Improve Employee Engagement

 1. Improve Efficiency in the Workplace

 Recent surveys have identified that inefficient processes waste up to 26% of an employee’s working day.

 By making sure an efficient document management process is in place, an employee’s workload is made much more manageable and easier to handle.

-Oak’s intranet solution allows companies to store their important documents securely, in one place.
-It enables users to locate all content, past or present, quickly and there's no more wasting valuable time searching for important documents.
+You will most likely benefit from an intranet solution that allows you to store your important documents securely, in one place.
+Enabling users to locate all content, past or present, quickly and there's no more wasting valuable time searching for important documents.

 2. Improve Communication

 When considering the notion of how to improve employee engagement, communication is one of the most important factors to bear in mind.

-3. Give Feedback and Recognition
+3. Give Recognition

 Not only will their motivation increase, but others will feel inspired to work for the very same recognition, ultimately boosting workplace morale.

-Oak’s employee recognition software helps companies boost morale and let their employees know that they care by celebrating milestones like birthdays, work anniversaries and achievements.
+Well Oak’s employee recognition software helps companies boost morale and let their employees know that they care by celebrating milestones like birthdays, work anniversaries and achievements.

 This creates a positive working environment, which will in turn, boost morale, improve employee wellbeing and increase engagement and productivity.

 4. Encourage Interaction

-In fact, building relationships outside of a professional environment can be an effective way of improving communication throughout the business as a whole.
+In fact, building relationships outside of a professional environment can be an effective way of improving communication throughout your business as a whole.

 By creating events or communities within your workplace, like minded people can solidify bonds with others from different departments and create relationships that may not have otherwise existed.

-Whether you need to share content company-wide, want to share the latest user interface designs with a select group, or simply want a place to talk about the next social event.
+Whether you need to share content company-wide, the latest user interface designs with a select group, or simply want a place to talk about the next social event.
 Hubs on your company intranet allow employees to instantly connect and target the right people.

-5. Invest In Your Employees, Invest In Your Company
+5. Invest in Your Employees, Invest in Your Company

 By putting aside a budget to cater to your employees wants and needs, you are, in essence, investing directly into the company itself.

 If you're unsure of what your employees need to boost their engagement and productivity levels, don't worry, we’ve got you covered.

 6. Focus on Employee Wellbeing

 Firstly, a company-wide wellness initiative is a great way to improve employee engagement.
 Employees that feel valued and genuinely cared for by their business are much more inclined to return the favour.

 Users can send instant messages to one specific person or a whole group.
 Perfect for department communication, remote workers and general social interaction between employees.

 7. Encourage Feedback

 If you’d like to take it a step further, encourage middle management to establish regular review sessions with their team as an ongoing initiative to improve employee engagement.

 While it may be tempting to implement a company-wide schedule for feedback, keep in mind that every team is different and frequent check-ins may feel unnatural to some.

-Pulse Surveys or Employee Engagement Surveys are used to gather real, actionable insights that businesses can use to improve employee engagement, productivity and collaboration and enhance employee experience.
+Well, Pulse Surveys are used to gather real, actionable insights that businesses can use to improve employee engagement, productivity and collaboration and enhance employee experience.

-8. Emphasise your Company Culture
+8. Emphasise Your Company Culture

 A great company culture will also create a fun and engaging working environment that can result in a higher level of productivity and employee relations.
-Having a transparent work culture is important to ensure that there is trust between management and employees.
+Having a transparent work culture is vital to ensure that there is trust between management and employees.